ISISComputingGroup/ibex_developers_manual/backend_system/First-time-installing-and-building-(Windows).md

 `git clone --recursive https://github.com/ISISComputingGroup/EPICS.git`

-Note: you can not shortcut both this initial `git clone` and the `build epics backend` step below by using the [Developer-Server-Build](Developer-Server-Build)
+Note: you can now shortcut both this initial `git clone` and the `build epics backend` step below by using the [Developer-Server-Build](Developer-Server-Build)

 ## Install MySQL